 Our Repair Service Allows These Homeowners to Continue to Live in Decent Affordable Homes

 In addition to building homes, MHfH provides home repairs for property owners whose income is too low to allow them to hire contractors.
 Our repair service allows these homeowners to continue to live in decent affordable homes.
 This program allows us to expand our impact by improving the living conditions of a large number of people in the community.
 The profile for qualified applicants for our repair program is: a) elderly and/or with physical limitations; b) low income and can’t afford contractor prices; c) may have been cited for zoning violations and are at risk of being ordered out of their houses.

 Morris Habitat’s impact on helping the community is expansive – our reach goes way beyond the families we serve with our building and repair projects.
 Here’s how:

 One of the Most Active Volunteer Programs in the Area

 Morris Habitat has one of the most active volunteer programs in the area, involving members of the community in working together for affordable housing.
 Our Volunteer Management staff recruits, schedules, and trains volunteer groups and individuals to support every building project.
 Thousands of skilled and non-skilled volunteers perform a variety of tasks both on-site, at our offices and in our ReStore.
-Monthly volunteer orientations are conducted to encourage new people to join MHfH on an ongoing basis.

 Providing Volunteers with Meaningful Experiences